-Blood clots or deep vein thrombosis
+Blood clots

-Some patients get blood clots or deep vein thrombosis (DVT) after their transplant.
+Some patients get blood clots, which are also called deep vein thrombosis (DVT), after transplant.
 This is associated with the central IV lines that are used during and after surgery.

-Signs of blood clots or DVT
+Signs of blood clots or DVT may be: